VisionXAC/FiveM-AntiCheat/README.md

 ### What Coding Language Is Your AC?

-We coded our anticheat in mainly JS but there is some lua 5.3
+We coded our anticheat in mainly JS but there is some LUA 5.3